 - Skin1004 Madagascar Light Cleansing Oil: Ethylhexyl Stearate, Cetyl Ethylhexanoate, Sorbeth-30 Tetraoleate, Centella Asiatica Extract (10,000 ppm), Helianthus Annuus (Sunflower) Seed Oil

 - Klairs Gentle Deep Black Cleansing Oil: Caprylic/Capric Triglyceride, Cetyl Ethylhexanoate, Isononyl Isononanoate, PEG-7 Glyceryl Cocoate, Simmondsia Chinensis (Jojoba) Seed Oil

 - Paula’s Choice Perfect Cleansing OIl: Caprylic/Capric Triglyceride, Helianthus Annuus Seed Oil, MIPA-Laureth Sulfate, Laureth-4, Laureth-7

 - Clinique Take The Day Off Cleansing Balm: Ethylhexyl Palmitate, Carthamus Tinctorius (Safflower) Seed Oil, Caprylic/Capric Triglyceride, Sorbeth-30 Tetraoleate, Polyethylene

-Double cleansing is awesome for gentler cleansing (for more on the benefits of gentle cleansing, check out: All About Cleansing & How to Choose a Gentle Cleanser).
+Double cleansing with an oil-based cleanser first is an awesome technique for gentler cleansing (for more on the benefits of gentle cleansing, check out: All About Cleansing & How to Choose a Gentle Cleanser).
 But it isn’t the only way to remove water-resistant sunscreen!
 A regular cleanser will do the job.